Home » Symptoms » Cat Symptoms A-Z » Yeast Infections

 -

 Can I use home remedies to treat yeast infections in my cat?
-It is not advisable to use home remedies to treat yeast infections in cats, as they can worsen the situation.
-It is important to seek the advice of a veterinarian to determine the appropriate treatment method.
+It is not advisable to use home remedies to treat Yeast infections in cats, as they can worsen the situation.
+It is important to seek veterinary advice to determine the appropriate treatment method.

 -